phil-barrett/RP23CNC/README.md

 # RP23CNC
 RP235x based breakout board for grblHAL.

+## Mar 14
+### Beta testing feedback
+Several issues have been reported but mostly it is fairly clean.
+Good news from a highly techincal tester - after on bug fix there are no lost steps and low low jitter even at fairly high step rates.

+### Looking to add some more testers.
+I am looking to expand the list of beta testers a bit more.
+The profile of an ideal tester:
+- Is familiar with grblHAL or Grbl
+- Has a CNC machine that they can drop the board into
+- Has a servo based CNC machine to test with (for testing the servo alarm inputs).
+- Is willing to spend the time to install the board and work with me on any issues that might arise

+Not having all those is not a deal killer, by the way.
+As a bonus, you get to keep the board.
+No cost to you.
+Please contact me on the beta testers wanted thread in the Discussions section.

+### Board test system work
+The Board Test system design work is coming along well.
+More of the issues have been worked through and I am close to sending the base board out for the first build.
+These are always tricky to design because of the need to have the pogo pins on base align with the actual board.
+Plus, you have to think differently about how to exercise all the I/O, test power voltages (there are 5 on the board) and generally do it quickly so board testing doesn't consume a lot of time.
+And, you have to design a test fixture that will hold up to many test cycles.

 ## Mar 10
 ### Long term burn-in on V0.95 boards
 Looks good.
 No problems found.
 Board temperatures all within expected ranges.
 Will be doing limit testing on the power subsystems.